appnovex/Privacy-Policy/Patina/Privacy-Policy.md

 _Last updated: September 21, 2026_

-Patina is operated by **Ejmin Keshishi, trading as AppNovex** (appnovex.com), Yerevan, Republic of Armenia ("we", "us").
+Patina is operated by **AppNovex** (appnovex.com),.
 This policy explains what we collect and why.
 Contact: support@appnovex.com.

 ## What we collect
 - **Account data:** your Apple user identifier, and the name/email Apple shares if you allow it (you can use "Hide My Email").